Le-Newbie/Le-Newbie/README.md

-👋 Hi, I’m @LeRedMojo FR/ENG
+👋 Hi, I’m @Le-RedMojo FR/ENG

 💻I'll use this page to document my journey from a complete beginner to a red teamer.

-👀 I’m interested in malware development, evasion and enterprise .
+👀 I'm interested in malware development, evasion and enterprise infrastructure.

-🌱 Slow motion is better than no motion
+🌱 Slow motion is better than no motion.

 <!---